Peach abstract spiral image

 Australia's new merger regime

-Australia's new merger regime commences on 1 January 2026.
+Australia's new merger regime commenced on 1 January 2026.
 The new regime is both mandatory and suspensory for acquisitions of shares and assets which exceed specified thresholds or which otherwise fall within certain designated classes of acquisition.

 "Shares" includes units in a unit trust and interests in a managed investment scheme.